Called "The Ad LIbrary," Google is tracking political ads across its platforms to increase transparency. This is bad news for Teddy Maynard.

 I won’t ruin the ending, but rest assured, bad things happen and mostly to bad people.

 Go pick up a copy of “The Brethren”.

 You won’t be disappointed.

 As mid-terms approach, politicians running for office, or running to keep it, are wary of someone messing with the election for the sake of disruption.
-While they work to manipulate voters and constituents, someone may be manipulating them.
-Not a fun way to think of the next election.
+While they work to manipulate voters and constituents, someone may be managing them.
+That's not a fun way to think of the next election.

 The good news is that Google, along with other social media platforms, is pushing for more transparency.
 They’re digging into their advertisers to find where the money comes from and how many people are affected by it.
 With this knowledge, we’ll have a better idea of who’s getting involved.

-This may not erase disruption and manipulation entirely, but it will make it more difficult.
+While these moves may not erase disruption and manipulation, they will make it more difficult.

-In the meantime, do your own research into your favorite candidate.
-And pick up a copy of “The Brethren”.
+In the meantime, do your research into your favorite candidate.
+Also, pick up a copy of “The Brethren”.
 Who knows, you may find a real-life Teddy Maynard!